jonathansayer/CV/README.md

 #### Team Work

-- Worked in a team to develop a mobile app which would learn a users regular journey and suggets interesting locations to visit which would be close to the users regular route.
+- Worked in a team to develop a mobile app which would learn a users regular journey and suggets interesting locations to visit, close to the users regular route.
 - The App was developed using an Agile methodology, ensuring all team members paired and worked on all aspects of the code base.
 A project manger role was introduced to promote communication between pairs, organise standups and assist anyone who was blocked.
 - Experience in using Github's multibranch system, analysing pull requests and dealing with merge errors.
 - During the team projects at Makers I learnt when to take the lead, and when it is more beneficial for someone else to lead on a particular task.
-I believe I have learnt to be a better leader by learning how to organise the team and break down the work that the team needs to do.
+I believe I have learnt to be a better leader by learning how to organise the team, breaking down the work that the team needs to do and ensuring effective communication within the team.

 #### Self-Learning

 I understand the importance of being able to continuously learn new skills, especially in the Technology Industry.
 Before Makers Academy I taught myself C++ programming.
-During Makers I was constantly learning new technologies.
+During Makers I was constantly learning new technologies such as Sinatra and SQL.
 During the Final project, [Detour](https://github.com/zeus-org/detour-ionic) I learned how to use the the Ionic Framework to Launch our app onto a mobile device.

 #### Test Driven Development

 All code that I write is test driven.
 I believe that test driving code ensures, clean, bug free code which can be easily understood by another individual.
-Tests ensure that all aspects of the code works and reduces the risk of any code being written which may over complicate the end product.
+Tests ensure that all aspects of the code works and reduces the risk of any code being written which may over-complicate the end product.

 #### Ruby using a PostgresSQL database